petergrace1618/buying-history/README.md

 [Peter Grace's Tape Buying History](https://petergrace.site/buying-history/)

+I was fairly new to CSS back then so the styling could use some work.
+I haven't touched it in years.
 Ultimately, however, my goal was to create a web application backed by a database to track my buying history.

-## Stage Three
+## Phase 3

 In July of 2020 as a student at the Tech Academy, I had the opportunity to create a console application in C# using Entity Framework Code First.
 It should come as no surprise that I took the opportunity to bring my years-long goal closer to fruition.

 ![BuyingHistory console app screenshot](buyinghistory-console-scrshot-1.png)

+So what's next for Phase 4?
+I discovered/realized a few things while writing this README.
+I
+- I want to change the `<store>`, `<seller>`, `<total>`, `<date>`, and `<price>` elements back to being attributes.
+It looks more sleek, and it's also more colorful with syntax highlighting.
+- The console app needs error checking to test for empty strings on input.

+- Create a web application using MVC.

-I realize that it's purely a vanity piece of software but it means a lot to me.
+I realize that it's purely a vanity piece of software but it's a labor of love.